 DSA Guerrilla Thinking Through Making

-Design intervention, disruption and innovation for industry.
+Design intervention, disruption and innovation for education.

 Exploring new-normal challenges through thinking and making